Promitheas-Badminton-Club/promitheas-badminton-club.github.io/README.md

 - [x] Communicate services and costs.
 - [x] Make it easy to contact.
 - [x] Register to become a member.
+- [ ] Add a FAQ section at the bottom.
+  - [ ] Convert learn to a FAQ item.
+- [ ] Clear call to action that is always visible.
 - [ ] Share information about badminton in Paphos.

 ## Edit Content